 The DP language program incorporates international-mindedness and the IB Learner Profile into the learning of a world language.
 Our teachers, all of whom are fluent and many of whom are native speakers, seek to light a flame, which will burn eternally in regard to other cultures and societies.
 Through verbal and written communication, students will come in contact with the world as a community.
 Students are introduced to a common language core and are encouraged to reflect, self-analyze, and think independently in a language other than their mother tongue.
 Through the learning of different languages, students develop an awareness and an appreciation of different points of view.
 The global objective of the DP Program is to furnish language learners with the solid foundations to be used in their studies, their professions, and in their leisure activities.
 Languages are the portals to the world.

 Explanation of IB Languages:

-Language B: Foreign language course for students who have studied the language for at least three years.
+Language B: Additional language course for students who have studied the language for at least three years.

 Language ab initio: An intensive foundation level course assuming little prior knowledge (only available in a few languages).

 Students in the IB Diploma Program have a choice of three mathematics courses: Mathematical Studies, Mathematics at Standard Level, or Mathematics at Higher Level.
 The course each student chooses depends on his/her individual ability and interest, his/her academic career for the future, and his/her other choices of subjects within the Diploma Program.
 Mathematical Studies is designed to build confidence in students and their ability to apply mathematics in practical situations.
 Mathematics SL is suitable for students with strong mathematical skills who will study advanced topics in math including calculus and be prepared to study economics and science courses in university.
 Mathematics HL is for those who have a strong interest in and are proficient in all aspects of the subject and are likely to pursue courses in mathematics, physics, engineering and technology at university.